Waradu/keyboard/README.md

 ]);
 ```

-Layers are planned so you can quickly toggle a set of keybinds depending on the current work context.

 ### Key Sequence

 Key sequences are just strings of characters defining the key that needs to be pressed to activate the listener.
 A listener can have multiple key sequences.